 There’s very little I’d want to bet my life on, and nothing that I would place such faith on that wasn’t based on the most impeccable of evidence.
 I might be in a minority.
 Clearly faith plays an important role in the lives of millions of people around the world.
 Maybe that’s you.
 Maybe you are so sure you’re right that you’d take that bet.
 If so, I envy you your certainty.

-But I would also worry.
-I’d worry because I know what it feels to believe I’m right and I experienced the shock of being presented with irrefutable evidence that I’m wrong.
-More than once.
+But I’d worry because I know what it feels to believe I’m right and experienced the shock of being presented with irrefutable evidence that I’m wrong.
 And it always blindsides me.
 Take this example: I was due to fly home from Japan at 2 pm.
 I get anxious about being late and wanted to make sure I’d arrive at the airport in good time so I got up at 8.30, showered and ate a leisurely breakfast before packing up and wondering about what to do in the intervening hours.
-Knowing how pensive I get while waiting I decided it would be best to get underway and get the train to the airport.
-I dragged my backs to the station and trundled off kicking myself for being such a poor traveller.
-Instead of spending my last hours doing something fun I’d be hanging around in Osaka airport terminal for a few extra hours.
+Knowing how pensive I get while waiting, I decided it would be best to get underway and catch the train to the airport.
+I dragged my bags to the station and trundled off, kicking myself for being such a poor traveller; instead of spending my last morning doing something fun I’d be hanging around in Osaka airport terminal for a few extra hours.
 When on the train, I dug out my ticket to double-check which terminal I was leaving from and was staggered to discover that my flight was due to depart not at 2pm but at 11am!
 It was now 10.30.
 I can’t tell you how sick I felt; I broke out in a cold sweat and sat there staring in blank incomprehension.
 How could I have been so wrong?
 I had known, been so certain I hadn’t even felt the need to check.
 I might not have bet my life on the fact I knew the time of my flight, but I’d certainly have bet several hundred pounds on it!
 And I’d have lost.
 In fact that’s exactly what I had to pay to book a new flight the next day.

 The point of that sad story is that we often place unwarranted faith in what we believe.
 We can be so certain that we feel no need to check; we just know we’re right.
-But to err is human and we are all wrong all the time about things both trivial and fundamental. consider this little gem that reemerged on Twitter today:
+But to err is human; we are all wrong all the time about things both trivial and fundamental.
+Consider this little gem that reemerged on Twitter today:

 It seems so obviously true, doesn’t it? partly because it bears out and validates our experience as teachers: we get to know our subjects so much better because we teach them, so it follows that the best way to retain new information is to teach it to someone else.
 And look: there’s some statistics so it must be true!
 Well, unfortunately not.
 Darren Kuronatwa kindly got in touch to send me Multimodal Learning Through Media: What the Research Says which dismisses the claim in short order: